-(continued) 1
+(continued)

-Operation Title Operation Description Type of Operation Emergency Medical Services and Prehospital Medicine Regulation HEPRA regulates training and certification for Emergency Medical Services (EMS) Clinicians (Emergency Medical Responders (EMRs), Emergency Medical Technicians (EMTs), Advanced Emergency Medical Technicians (AEMTs), Paramedics, and prehospital healthcare providers), certifies/inspects EMS and emergency response vehicles (including ambulances, medical equipment aboard air ambulances, off road vehicles, EMS watercraft, and medical aid stations), in addition to Trauma and Specialty care hospitals operating in the District to ensure optimal emergency healthcare response in accordance with the District EMS Act of 2008 and DCMR, Title 29, Chapter 5 (Emergency Medical Services).
-Daily Service Medical Reserve Corps (MRC) HEPRA maintains the roster of and trains a team of medical and non-medical volunteers who are called upon to assist in preparing for and responding to special events, public health, and all-hazard emergencies, referred to as the DC Medical Reserve Corps (MRC).
+Operation Title Operation Description Type of Operation Medical Reserve Corps (MRC) HEPRA maintains the roster of and trains a team of medical and non-medical volunteers who are called upon to assist in preparing for and responding to special events, public health, and all-hazard emergencies, referred to as the DC Medical Reserve Corps (MRC).
 Daily Service Emergency Operations Coordination HEPRA directs and coordinates the implementation of other public health preparedness capabilities critical to public health emergency preparedness and response.
 HEPRA makes informed, timely and effective decisions that direct resources and personnel during ongoing and evolving health needs arising from emergencies.
+Daily Service Special Events Permitting HEPRA, as a member of the Mayor's Special Event Task Group, provides customer assistance to Event Organizers by reviewing and approving the Health, Medical and Safety Plan component of their Department of Buildings (DOB) Special Event Permit Application.
+Through this coordination, HEPRA ensures each Event Organizer has obtained the required health and medical support required for their size and type of event, in accordance with the District EMS Act of 2008; DCMR, Title 29, Chapter 5 (Emergency Medical Services) and DOH policies.
+Daily Service Medical Materiel Management and Distribution HEPRA ensures the secure distribution and integrity of the stockpile from receipt to recovery of the materiel through planning, real time inventory tracking, and distribution partner collaboration.
 Daily Service Medical Countermeasures Dispensing HEPRA directs and coordinates the implementation of Medical Countermeasures (MCM) dispensing within the District of Columbia during declared Public Health Emergencies through the Open and Closed Points of Dispensing (POD) programs.
-Key Project
+Daily Service

-4 PROPOSED 2024 KEY PERFORMANCE INDICATORS AND WORKLOAD MEASURES in nearth systems and facilities through anenective egulatory main ework.
-Percent of Registered Controlled Substance Facilities inspected annually Up is Better 98.3% 95.3% 100% 100% Percent of follow-up inspections of health care facilities with harm level deficiencies completed within 30 days Up is Better 100% 100% 100% 100% Percent of samples taken from rabies suspect animals submitted for testing within 48 hours Up is Better 64.5% 100% 100% 100% Percent of food establishment complaint inspections initiated within five (5) business days of receipt Up is Better 97.1% 97.6% 95% 95% Percent of pharmaceutical facilities receiving at least one annual inspection Up is Better 98.1% 95.8% 100% 100% Percent of rodent activity complaints inspected or baited, and closed in the 311 system within three (3) business days of receipt Up is Better 99.9% 100% 100% 100% Percent of confirmed foodborne illness cases by DC Health epidemiologists investigated within three (3) business days of notification to HRLA Up is Better 85% 94.4% 95% 95% Percent of onsite investigations initiated within 72 hours of receipt for complaints alleging actual harm, as required by federal guidelines Up is Better New in 2024 New in 2024 New in 2024 New in 2024
+4 PROPOSED 2025 KEY PERFORMANCE INDICATORS AND WORKLOAD MEASURES in nearch systems and facilities through a n enective reg ulatory framew JOIK.
+Percent of pharmaceutical facilities receiving at least one annual inspection Up is Better 95.8% 96.6% 100% 95% Percent of rodent activity complaints inspected or baited, and closed in the 311 system within three (3) business days of receipt Up is Better 100% 100% 100% 100% Percent of confirmed foodborne illness cases by DC Health epidemiologists investigated within three (3) business days of notification to HRLA Up is Better 94.4% 95% 95% 95% Percent of onsite investigations initiated within 72 hours of receipt for complaints alleging actual harm, as required by federal guidelines Up is Better New in 2024 New in 2024 New in 2024 95% Percent of Registered Controlled Substance Facilities inspected annually Up is Better 95.3% 96.6% 100% 95% Percent of follow-up inspections of health care facilities with harm level deficiencies completed within 30 days Up is Better 100% 100% 100% 100% Percent of samples taken from rabies suspect animals submitted for testing within 48 hours Up is Better 100% 97.5% 100% 100% Percent of food establishment complaint inspections initiated within five (5) business days of receipt Up is Better 97.6% 95.9% 95% 95% Percent of rodent activity complaints inspected or baited, and closed in the 311 system within three (5) business days of receipt Up is Better New in 2025 New in 2025 New in 2025 New in 2025

-Key Performance Indicators Measure Directionality FY 2021 FY 2022 FY 2023 Target FY 2024 Target
+Key Performance Indicators Measure Directionality FY 2022 FY 2023 FY 2024 Target FY 2025 Target